VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

         }
     }

-    // This was added
     // Ensure camera and simulation are initialized before handling mouse input if (camera == null || simulation == null || !game.Input.HasMouse) return;

-    // This was added
     // Handle mouse input for interactions
     if (game.Input.IsMouseButtonPressed(MouseButton.Left))
     {